appsquickly/typhoon/README.md

 #### JSON (@#$*@*) ???

-Ummm, one of my strident critics on Twitter suggested . . . (wait for it) . . .
+Ummm, one of my strident critics on Twitter (who is actually well-known and whose work I respect) suggested . . .
+(wait for it) . . .
 JSON.
-(I kid you not!).
-I don't think I'll be saying anything more on that one.
-The thing is, it was actually someone who's work I respect very much.
-That suggestion sure did baffle me, though.
+(I kid you not!). . .
+But, yeah, I don't think I'll be saying anything more on that one.
-Waaaohhh man! . . .
+Waaaohhh geez man! . . .
 I guess the only thing I ___can___ say is that, friend, if you want to write a JSON extension for your own use, then my container <a href="http://jasperblues.github.com/spring-objective-c/api/Classes/SpringComponentFactory.html">fully supports that</a>.

 ####So XML is the winner.
 It provides the features that I stated above.
 And also: